 The Jewish Quarter is now a bustling area with many shops and restaurants, though there are still reminders of its history in the street names like Calle Judios.
 There are also some signs and statues throughout the quarter reflecting the history of this area.

 It is a lovely maze of narrow streets and beautiful courtyards with lots of shade from the strong southern Spain sun.
+For an insider look at the Jewish Quarter, I highly recommend taking a walking tour with a local guide who will bring you to hidden streets, markets, and breathtaking sites in this neighborhood.

 There is a large and magnificent outdoor garden surrounded by the four towers of the Alcázar.
 The garden is one of the highlights of the building.
 It features large paths lined with cypress trees, beautiful fountains, ponds, citrus, and palms.
 It’s hard to believe you’re in the center of a city while in the garden, though you can climb the towers and walk along the ramparts to enjoy city views.